-- 1. Explain similarities and differences between IT projects and other types of projects. - 2.
-Develop methodology for aligning IT projects with strategic objectives of organizations. - 3.
-Justify an IT project by establishing a business case - Demonstrate their understanding of the fundamentals of IT project management and its applicability in industry by critically evaluating given scenarios - 5.
-Demonstrate an understanding of the context (organizational factors or constraints) in which IT projects are executed - 6.
+- Explain similarities and differences between IT projects and other types of projects. - Develop methodology for aligning IT projects with strategic objectives of organizations. - 3.
+Justify an IT project by establishing a business case - Demonstrate their understanding of the fundamentals of IT project management and its applicability in industry by critically evaluating given scenarios - Demonstrate an understanding of the context (organizational factors or constraints) in which IT projects are executed - 6.
 Develop a project charter - 7.
 Develop a project management plan - 8.
 Develop a work breakdown structure for an IT project - 9.
 Develop project network diagrams and project schedules - 10.
 Estimate task durations and assign resources - 11.
-Establish task interdependencies - 12.
-Use earned value management to monitor cost and schedule performance of projects. - 13.
-Draw and analyse a network diagram - 14.
-Identify and explain IT project risks and develop risk mitigation strategies - 15.
-Perform and evaluate a post-project audit an IT projects.
+Establish task interdependencies - Use earned value management to monitor cost and schedule performance of projects. - 13.
+Draw and analyse a network diagram

+- 14. Identify and explain IT project risks and develop risk mitigation strategies - 15.
+Perform and evaluate a post-project audit

+This course examines the defining characteristics of IT projects and introduces students to a variety of project management techniques that can be applied in an IT projects.
 Specifically, it focuses on disciplined, proven approaches used in the management of the deployment of information technology projects and for delivering software intensive systems.
-Students will learn several project management techniques that are applicable to a variety of IT project contexts and will be exposed to the project management body of knowledge (PMBOK fifth edition) as a basis for considering the management elements and challenges involved in executing IT projects.
+Students will learn several project management techniques that are applicable to a variety of IT project contexts and will be exposed to the project management body of knowledge (PMBOK - fifth edition) as a basis for considering the management elements and challenges involved in executing IT projects.
 The course will cover management issues associated with different alternatives for sourcing information systems and acquiring infrastructure components.